google.com, pub-1912466239183430, DIRECT, f08c47fec0942fa0 Global Mobility and Migration: Business and Entrepreneurial Migration

 Many countries are actively looking for entrepreneurs, investors, high net worth individuals and venture capitalists who have innovative business plans and optionally, some working capital.

-In the U.S., more than 25% of all new business owners between 2007 and 2011 were immigrants and 40% of companies on the Fortune 500 list were founded by immigrants or children of immigrants – Apple’s founder, Steve Jobs, was a child of a Syrian immigrant and Google was co-founded by Russian-born refugee Sergey Brin.
+In most developed countries, immigrant entrepreneurs are a hugely positive force for innovation and economic growth, and they tend to be overrepresented in the entrepreneurial sector.
+In the U.S., more than 25% of all new business owners are immigrants and 40% of companies on the Fortune 500 list were founded by immigrants or children of immigrants.
 In the UK, more than 20% of tech start-ups are founded by immigrants.

-In many other developed countries, immigrant entrepreneurs are a hugely positive force for innovation and economic growth, and they tend to be overrepresented in the entrepreneurial sector.
-Considering the obvious such benefits business and entrepreneurial immigration, many developed countries have created special visa categories to cater for entrepreneurial migrants.
-In Canada, the government is encouraging immigrant entrepreneurs through an emphasis on risk-sharing with the private sector, such as cooperation and investments from business angels or venture capital funds.
+Considering the obvious benefits of business and entrepreneurial immigration, many developed countries have created special visa categories to cater to entrepreneurial migrants.
+For example, in Canada, the government is encouraging immigrant entrepreneurs through an emphasis on risk-sharing with the private sector, such as cooperation and investments from business angels or venture capital funds.